-Encephalopathy attributed to intrathecal Methotrexate: see appendix.
+Encephalopathy attributed to intrathecal Methotrexate: see section 7.2.1.

 Oral Methotrexate

 Mucositis: For grade 2 mucositis of over 3 days duration, decrease MTX dose by 30%.
 For grade 3-4, mucositis, withhold MTX until resolved; resume at 50% of the previously attained dose and subsequently escalate to 75% to 100% dose at 10 day intervals provided grade 3-4 toxicity does not recur.
 Consider culturing lesions for herpes simplex if mucositis persists or recurs.